Surface Phone: The ‘Ultimate Mobile Device’ Could Be A Transformable Smartphone

 — Karel Pelckmans ☁️ (@KarelPelck) March 26, 2017

-“In display devices such as tiled displays or hinged screens, where multiple display panels may be included and separated by one another via the support structure, the visibility of the support structure may hinder a user’s perception of displayed objects.
+“In display devices such as tiled displays or hinged screens, where multiple display panels may be included and separated by one another via the support structure, the visibility of the support structure may hinder a user’s perception of displayed objects.”

 “In order to reduce and/or obscure the visibility of a support structure for a display panel, the present disclosure provides example display devices including curved or otherwise bent regions for directing light to a user’s eye when the user’s gaze is directed to a support structure at an edge of the display panel.
 In this way, when a user is viewing a region occupied by the support panel, the user may instead see light from the display panel showing the displayed objects.”